cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 and keep a record of the device's name and its MAC address--if there are multiple different addresses, take note of all of them and their interface.

-(*Optional*: [Configure key-based authentication](https://openwrt.org/docs/guide-user/security/dropbear.public-key.auth) and [disable password login](https://openwrt.org/docs/guide-user/base-system/dropbear).
+(*Optional*.
+[Configure key-based authentication](https://openwrt.org/docs/guide-user/security/dropbear.public-key.auth) and [disable password login](https://openwrt.org/docs/guide-user/base-system/dropbear).
 Reboot and check that `ssh` access methods are correctly configured.)

 From this point forward, we will start editing files using `vi`.
 If you've not read the [section about how to use `vi`](#vi-text-editor) yet, this is a good time to do so.
 {: .notice--warning }